Korean fishcake soup simmering with radish and scallions

 • Nut free

-Steamy skewers, light golden broth, and that clean ocean-y aroma—odeng tang (also called eomuk tang) is the Korean street-food soup we crave all winter.
-We build a quick, ultra-clear base with Crushed Tonic Korean Fish Stock and finish with a scoop of hydrolyzed collagen so you get glow-from-within benefits without changing the classic flavor.
+Steamy skewers, golden broth, and that ocean-fresh aroma — Odeng Tang (Eomuk Tang) is the cozy Korean street-food soup we crave all winter.
+This version builds a quick, ultra-clear base with Crushed Tonic Korean Fish Stock, then finishes with hydrolyzed collagen for skin, joint, and gut support — a warm comfort made functional.

 Time: 15 minutes